Jeffrey Haas, Director of Bands

 Will Ebbels, Assistant Marching Band Director

-Will Ebbels is currently the 4th and 5th grade band director in Garfield, New Jersey.
+Will Ebbels is currently the middle school band director in Garfield, New Jersey.
 Will grew up in Ridgewood and graduated from RHS in 2007.
 He was a four year member of the marching band and served as Field Captain and Drum Major in his final two years.
 After graduating, Will had a brief stint at Marist College where he studied French.
 Ultimately, he decided to pursue a degree in Music Education and transferred to Montclair State University.
 As a tuba player, he was a member of many ensembles at MSU including the Wind Symphony, Tuba Euphonium Ensemble, and pit orchestra.
 Will developed a passion for conducting from his esteemed professors Dr. Thomas McCauley and Dr. Shelley Axelson.
 He graduated in 2015 with his Bachelor of Music.

 From 2008 through 2010, Will was a member of the ten time DCI World Champion Cadets drum and bugle corps.
 He used that experience to come back to RHS and help with marching band as a visual technician.
 He has now been on staff in some capacity since 2008, and in the past ten years has increased his responsibilities to include not just visual aspects, but music, show planning, and the organization/coordination of the marching band program.
 He currently fills the role of the marching band's Assistant Director.
-He also works with Garfield and Kittatinny High School marching bands.
+He also works with the Garfield and Kittatinny High School marching bands.

 James Garde, Jazz Assistant, Marching Band Music/Visual Tech